master-of-servers/chef-test-lab/README.md

 # chef-test-lab
-Create test lab which can be used to play around with MOSE and Chef.
+Used to create a test lab that can be used to work with MOSE and Chef.

-**Warning, take heed: This lab should be run in a controlled environment, as it contains vulnerable assets.**
+**Warning, take heed: This lab should be run in a controlled environment; it contains vulnerable assets.**

 ## Dependencies
 You must download and install the following for this environment to work: